 The inland port city of Puerto Maldonado lies at the confluence of the Madre de Dios and Tambopata rivers.
-The capital of the department of Madre de Dios, it is a rough-and-tumble town with 60,000 people and nary a four-wheeled vehicle in sight, but with hundreds of motorized two- and three-wheeled motorbikes jockeying for position on its few paved streets.
+The capital of the department of Madre de Dios, it is a rough-and-tumble town with 60,000 people and nary a four-wheeled vehicle in sight; rather, it has hundreds of motorized two- and three-wheeled motorbikes jockeying for position on its few paved streets.

-Nevertheless, Puerto Maldonado bills itself as the "Biodiversity Capital of the World," since it is the jumping-off point for visiting the Tambopata National Reserve and surrounding rain forest.
+Nevertheless, Puerto Maldonado bills itself as the "Biodiversity Capital of the World," because it is the jumping-off point for visiting the Tambopata National Reserve and surrounding rainforest.
 Few travelers spend any time in the city, heading from the airport directly to docks, where they board boats to their respective jungle lodges.
-Still, Puerto Maldonado has a couple of decent hotels that can be used as a base for day trips.
-And this is the only place to use an ATM machine or visit a pharmacy.
+Still, Puerto Maldonado has one decent hotel and can be used as a base for day-trips.
+And this is the only place to use an ATM or visit a pharmacy.